symbol/symbol-docs/source/guides/monitor/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 Prerequisites
 *************

-- Finish :doc:`sending mosaics and messages between two accounts guide <../transfer/sending-a-transfer-transaction>`
+- Complete :doc:`sending mosaics and messages between two accounts <../transfer/sending-a-transfer-transaction>` guide.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create a new :ref:`account <setup-creating-a-test-account>`.
+- Load the account with enough |networkcurrency| to pay for transaction fees.

 *********************************
 Sending a synchronous transaction